-* HYLETE reserves the right to adjust pricing for investors in the future which may result in more or less percentage discounts to retail value being applicable.
+HYLETE reserves the right to adjust pricing for investors in the future which may result in more or

 ** Free ground shipping is available in the contiguous U.S. only

-Delving into the number of people who engage in fitness in the US, we look to the gym industry, which places this number at 66.5 million.
+The gym industry places the number of people who engage in fitness in the U.S. at 66.5 million.
 Taking the TAM, as defined above, and dividing by the 66.5 million, places the average yearly spend per individual at $1,459.

-The Serviceable Available Market (SAM) is calculated by looking at the fitness core of HYLETE, which totals 22.5 million and is comprised of individuals who participate frequently in cross-training and high intensity interval training.
+The Serviceable Available Market (SAM) totals 22.5 million and is comprised of individuals who participate frequently in cross-training and high-intensity interval training.
 Taking this core market and then multiplying by the average yearly spend per person yields a SAM of $32.8 billion per year.

 TAM or Total Available Market is the total market demand for a product or service.
 SAM or Serviceable Available Market is the segment of the TAM targeted by your products and services which is within your geographical reach.